 Community update with Manya Fox

 Manya is a photographer living in Los Angeles, California and currently works as Visitor Services Director at Hollyhock House, a historic home built by Frank Loyd Wright in 1922.
-She was a visiting artist for Art on the Farm in 2010 where she taught photography in the darkroom and made a wonderful body of work.
+She was a visiting artist to our Summer Art Program; Art on the Farm in 2010 where she taught photography in the darkroom and made a wonderful body of work.
 Manya received her Bachelors Degree from Bard College in 2008 and her MFA from UCLA School of Art in 2008.

 CHS: You currently work at Frank Loyd Wright’s Hollyhock House in Los Angeles.
 As someone involved with the restoration and re-opening of this important landmark I imagine you have learned a great deal about his practice, the preservation of his works and educating the public on Wright’s iconic contributions to American architecture.
 How do you think this experience has directed you professionally?
 Were curation, history and education interests of yours prior to this experience?
 Are they fields you are compelled to explore further?